 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-I’d consider these Low-Carb Chicken Nuggets to be a good option for any low-carb eating plan, including all phases of the South Beach Diet.
+I’d consider these Baked Chicken Nuggets to be a good option for any low-carb or Keto eating plan, and also for all phases of the original South Beach Diet.
 For the South Beach Diet, be sure to consider the almond meal as your allowance of nuts for the day if you’re eating this for phase one.

 Use Oven Dinners to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.